vipulnaik/diet-exercise-health/best-practices/best-practices-around-foodmarble-aire-2-breath-testing.md

   dry.
 Complete drying takes somewhere between 15 minutes and 45 minutes.

-* Put the mouthpiece back on the device and put it in the case.
+* Remove the device from the case, put the mouthpiece back on the device and put it in the case.

 * Put it back in the box.